 While I love being able to let the dishes pile up, my favorite part of the farmhouse sink is how much room there is.
 One of the most frustrating things about being a professional chef is coming home to a tiny little sink.
 I get used to a huge three-compartment sink at work.
 Those types of sinks have so much room to wash and rinse produce without worrying about making a mess in the kitchen.

 Farmhouse sinks are wide and deep enough so I don't have to worry about water splashing around in the kitchen.
 I also love that I don't have to juggle my bowls from washed lettuce to the colander.
-I just set them both side-by-side and transfer away in my single bowl farmhouse sink.
+I just set them both side-by-side and transfer them away in my single bowl farmhouse sink.

 It's also nice to be able to drain a huge pot of blanched bones straight into the sink (after sanitizing it, of course).
 This means I don't have to wrestle with a small colander and drain in batches, all the while risking steam burns.
 And with an extendable kitchen faucet, I can rinse those blanched bones right in my single-bowl kitchen sink.
 No need to dirty any extra tools.